-In your daily routine where you have tight deadlines to meet, lots of data to transfer, and valuable relationships to maintain, cybersecurity might not be the first thing on your mind.
+In your daily routine, where you have tight deadlines, lots of data to transfer, and valuable relationships to maintain, cybersecurity might not be the first thing on your mind.
 However, with the transition to digital platforms and the advent of the work-from-home era, a cybersecurity mindset can help you navigate your tasks comfortably and efficiently while protecting yourself and your company from cyberattacks.

-Based on current trends, we would like to discuss some of the risks you could be facing and share habits you can adopt for an active prevention plan.
+Based on current trends, we would like to discuss some risks you could face and share habits you can adopt for an active prevention plan.

 Cyberattacks: What are they?

 Cybersecurity concerns every individual, but recently, attackers have been targeting big corporations and their employees, seriously disrupting their supply chain network and compromising their data.